VANDAL/prism/docs/source/overview.rst

    ...

 ...or more complex representations.
-Each of these representations are made up of the same event categories, albeit at different levels of granularity.
+Fundamentally, all workload representations can be broken down into five *event primitives*.

 Event Primitives
 ^^^^^^^^^^^^^^^^

-Because of the variety of use-cases for analyzing workloads,
+Because of the variety of use-cases being supported,
-|project| decided to present workloads as a set of extensible primitives.
+|project| presents workloads as a set of extensible primitives.

 +-----------------+-----------------------------------------+
 | Event Primitive | Description                             |